nathanaelseen/nathanaelseen.github.io/_pages/ma2108smodulereview.md

 In the subsequent weeks till end of the semester, we dived head-on to study Metric spaces rigorously.

-We started with Continuity and it’s various reformulations.
+For Metric Spaces, we started with Continuity and it’s various reformulations.
 Thereafter we mainly covered the 3C’s; Connectedness, Completeness, and Compactness.
-Along the way, some topics bouldering on topology were also introduced, such as; Connectedness, Open/Closed Sets.

-Additionally, towards the end, there were other topics such as Sequences of Functions, Series of Functions, and the C(M1, M2) Metric Space.
+Along the way, some topics bouldering on Topology such as; Connectedness, Open/Closed Sets, were also introduced.

-However, for our batch, the Stone-Weierstrass Theorem although introduced, was not tested.
+Additionally, towards the end of the semester, there were other topics such as Sequences of Functions, Series of Functions, and the C(M1, M2) Metric Space.

 **Relationship to MA1521:**